RCBI machinist, welding grads earn degrees, national certifications

-HUNTINGTON — The Robert C. Byrd Institute (RCBI) has announced that the 2021 class of graduates of its nationally recognized manufacturing career skills programs, offered in conjunction with Mountwest Community & Technical College and Southern West Virginia Community & Technical College, have earned more than 100 degrees, certificates and national certifications.
+HUNTINGTON — The Robert C. Byrd Institute’s 2021 class of graduates of its nationally recognized manufacturing career skills programs, offered in conjunction with Mountwest Community & Technical College and Southern West Virginia Community & Technical College, have earned more than 100 degrees, certificates and national certifications.

-Machinist Technology/CNC students earning associate of applied science degrees are Marc Hallett, Matthew Leitch and Kurt Zabel, all of Huntington; Craig Bird of Hurricane; Steven Maynard of West Hamlin; John Murray of Prichard; Derick Lyons of Hatfield, Ky.; and David Thornsbury of Welch.
-These graduates also earned 49 industry credentials from the National Institute for Metalworking Skills (NIMS), which means their skills meet industry established standards and are recognized nationwide.
+Machinist Technology/CNC students earning associate of applied science degrees are Marc Hallett, Matthew Leitch and Kurt Zabel, all of Huntington; Craig Bird of Hurricane; Steven Maynard of West Hamlin; John Murray of Prichard; Derick Lyons of Hatfield, Kentucky; and David Thornsbury of Welch.
+These graduates also earned 49 industry credentials from the National Institute for Metalworking Skills, which means their skills meet industry established standards and are recognized nationwide.

 Earning one-year degree certificates in Machinist Technology are Hayden Curnutte, Gregory Null and Charleston Pauley, all of Huntington.
 These students also earned nine industry credentials from NIMS.